Wowpedia

-Wowpedia is a wiki about the Warcraft fictional universe.
+Warcraft Wiki (formerly known as Wowpedia and WoWWiki) is a fan wiki about the Warcraft fictional universe.
 It covers all of the Warcraft games, including the MMORPG World of Warcraft.
 It is both a specialized wiki built around the Warcraft universe and a collaborative space for players to develop and publish strategies for Warcraft games.
 It was officially announced on 25 October 2010.

 History and description

-Wowpedia began as WoWWiki on 24 November 2004 as a source of information pertaining to the World of Warcraft universe, including the RTS games, novels, the RPG reference books, manga, and other written sources, along with the WoW expansion packs, The Burning Crusade, Wrath of the Lich King, Cataclysm, Warlords of Draenor, Legion, Battle for Azeroth, and Shadowlands.
+Warcraft Wiki began as WoWWiki on 24 November 2004 as a source of information pertaining to the World of Warcraft universe, including the RTS games, novels, the RPG reference books, manga, and other written sources, along with the WoW expansion packs from The Burning Crusade to The War Within and the Classic releases.

 WoWWiki

 WoWWiki.com was launched on November 24, 2004, the day after the release of World of Warcraft (WoW), as a source of information pertaining to WoW and the interface modification suite Cosmos.
 At various points in its development history, it was described as the "best known MMO wiki", "the second largest English-language wiki in the world behind Wikipedia", and the "mother of all WoW informational sources."

 On May 2, 2007, it was announced that WoWWiki would be moving to Wikia, a for-profit wiki-hosting company.
 In September 2009, WoWWiki was noted as Wikia's largest wiki at that time.

 On November 1, 2010, in an interview with the Toronto Star, Jimmy Wales described sites in entertainment and gaming as the most popular part of Wikia, stating that "in gaming, every major video game has a huge wiki about it.
 World of Warcraft is probably the biggest. ...
 Just for that particular wiki alone, I think we see 4 to 5 million people a month."

 In late 2010, Wikia introduced a new fixed-width skin which caused layout issues with many articles and broke JavaScript-based features such as tooltips, as well as generating reports of eye strain and headaches.
 The dispute with Wikia led some of the WoWWiki community to seek a different host.
 Most of the administrators of WoWWiki, as well as the other active contributors, moved to a new site called Wowpedia, which was announced shortly thereafter.

 In May 2020, WoWWiki was archived and the wiki's userbase was merged into the much more active Wowpedia, somewhat reuniting the two communities once again.